West Coast Whitebait

-Opposite New World Supermarket, Tancred St, Hokitika.
-Guaranteed viewing of kiwi in their nocturnal house.
-Come and find New Zealand’s living dinosaur, the tuatara.
+Guaranteed viewing of kiwi in their nocturnal house and New Zealand’s living dinosaur, the tuatara.
 Discover West Coast creatures like whitebait, crayfish and many more.
 Participate in our giant eel feedings at 10am, 12 noon & 3pm.
 Kiwi feed after eels at noon.
-The perfect all-weather activity suitable for all ages.
-Open 7 days, 9am to 5pm in summer and 9.30am to 4.30pm in winter.
+Catch & release a freshwater crayfish in our indoor lake area!
+Open 7 days, 9am to 5pm in summer & 9.30am to 4.30pm in winter.

 Sunset Point - Walk and Scenic Lookout